andlarson/RS_TP_Adaptation/README.md

-# Mitigating workpiece warpage caused by residual stress during machining!
+# Improving Machining Yield in the Presence of Residual Stress

-This repository currently contains infrastructure which makes it easy to simulate sequences of tool paths.
+This repository contains software that makes it easy to:

-It will eventually contain additional infrastructure which makes it easy to estimate the residual stress profile of a part given measurements of the part's deformation.
+1. Estimate the residual stress state of a workpiece by utilizing data about its deformation.
+2. Simulate sequences of potential tool passes.

+This software supports the larger, project-level goal of improving machining yield for blanks which have problematic residual stress fields (i.e. residual stress fields that cause the workpiece to deform during and after machining into a geometry that does not satisfy allowed tolerances).

 ---

 ## Simulating Sequences of Tool Paths ##

-### Current Assumptions / Limitations:
+### Current Assumptions and Limitations:

 1. The space of potential toolpaths is exactly the set of toolpaths which can be taken by the machine.
 The set of toolpaths which can be taken by the machine